evelynlewis/x800/README.md

 cargo uninstall x800
 ```

-# Cross-compilation with `cross` crate
+# Cross-compilation with `cross` Crate

-In case you wanted to play 2048 on a somewhat more underpowered or exotic platform, the `cross` crate can be used to cross-compile from a better-supported host.
+In case you wanted to play 2048 on a somewhat more underpowered or exotic platform, the `cross` Crate can be used to cross-compile from a better-supported host.

 Here's an example which I tested on an x86-64 Linux box to build `x800` targeting a Raspberry Pi Zero W: